‘Birds Of Prey’ Hoping Title Change Will Boost Attendance

 Since its release last weekend, the film was met with mostly critical acclaim, but the opening box office numbers were shockingly poor for a film with this budget and marketing campaign.
-The flick, starring Margot Robbie as the titular character took in just over $33 million in its first three days.
-Total production for the movie cost around $80 million.
+The flick, starring Margot Robbie as the titular character, took in just over $33 million in its first three days while the total production for the movie cost around $80 million.

 While some have pointed to the fact Harley Quinn is an R-rated film as the reason audiences haven’t flocked to showings, that hasn’t been a box office killer in the past.
 Deadpool and Joker are the most recent examples of R-rated comic book movies that hauled in tens of millions of dollars in their opening weekend.
 Birds of Prey wasn’t expected to hit those kinds of heights, but it was projected to make as much as $55 million.